sudosu404/tailnet-lib/docs/content/docs/getting-started.md

 #### Edit the configuration file

-1. Set your authkey in the file `/config/tsdproxy.yaml`.
-2. Change your docker host if you are not using the socket.
+1. Change your docker host if you are not using the socket.
-3. restart the service.
+2. Restart the service if you changed the configuration.

 ```bash
 docker compose restart